sjl/.plan/README.markdown

 ieure helped me track down the replacement part I'd want to get for my broken Thinkpad keyboard: `5M10Z41656`.
 Not sure whether I want to spend $200 on fixing the keyboard, but at least it's an option if I decide I want to.

+## 2023-11-19

+Catching up on stuff from the rough last couple of days.

+Finished BIOINF500 Illustrator homework.
+I do not like this program.

+Watched BS521 lecture I missed on Thursday.
+Really love that classes are recorded.